-EDIT 1/25/18 – We have had so much fun helping Beastly Rescue with our DIH blankets that we’ve decided to extend this campaign for the year 2018!
+EDIT 1/25/18 – We have had so much fun helping Beastly Rescue with our DIH blankets that we’ve decided to extend this campaign!

 Draper Therapies operates under several core values – we’ve made it our mission to bring practical, durable, and high quality therapeutic products to the market that maintain the quality that Draper Knitting Company itself has been able to bring to the textile industry for 150+ years.
 Another of Draper’s core values is giving back to the community – the physical community local to our office in Canton, MA, but also the equine and canine communities.

 One of the best feelings in the world is being able to give a little of whatever you have back to those who need it most.
 Whether it’s money, time spent volunteering, or material goods you have a surplus of, there is always someone out there who desperately needs it!
 For several years, Draper Therapies has been producing Draped in Health Blankets (DIH).
 The idea behind the development of the DIH Blankets was simple: we wanted to create a product that used up extra fiber we had at our textile mill and give back to a cause that was important to us but also related to our customers in some way.
 And so the DIH Blanket was born.
 The fiber that is used to make the fabric for these blankets would otherwise be considered scrap or waste which means that by re-purposing it, we’re able to keep it out of a landfill.
 Even better, 50% of the purchase price of each blanket sold was donated to the University of Michigan’s Comprehensive Cancer Center, a place dedicated to cancer research, testing of new therapies, and patient education.

 While cancer research is still a cause we believe in, as a group we felt it was time for a change.
 Anyone who knows me knows how passionate I am about animal rescue, particularly senior and stigmatized breeds, so finding a new cause to champion was easy!